-- 9a.
+9a.
 This item includes commitments which are unconditionally cancellable without prior notice by the reporting institution other than for "force majeure" reason, or which effectively provide for automatic cancellation due to deterioration in a borrower's creditworthiness.
-This also includes any revolving or undated/open-ended commitments, e.g. overdrafts or unused credit card lines, provided that they can be unconditionally cancelled at any time and subject to credit review at least annually. - 9b.
-This item captures other commitments with an original maturity of up to one year, or commitments to incur off-balance sheet exposures of which the applicable CCF is 20%. - 9c.
-This item captures other commitments with an original maturity of over one year, or commitments to incur off-balance sheet exposures of which the applicable CCF is 50%.
+This also includes any revolving or undated/openended commitments, e.g. overdrafts or unused credit card lines, provided that they can be unconditionally cancelled at any time and subject to credit review at least annually.